What Is Audio Limiter

 Conclusion on What is Audio Limiter

-Without limiters, it could be very hard to get our music sounding balanced on varied platforms and streaming services.
+Without limiters, it could be very hard to get our music to sound balanced on varied platforms and streaming services.

 However limiters also can have a dark side – they will utterly drain the dynamics out of your audio and make it sound flat and lifeless.
 It might sound funny once you’re doing it just because it’s good and loud, however that is only a trick your ears are playing on you.